aau-claaudia/hpc/docs/strato/index.md

 <br> <!-- Just a little break -->

+## Please notice...

 !!! info "Not for confidential or sensitive data"
-    With Strato you are only allowed to work with public or internal information according to [AAU’s data classification model](https://www.security.aau.dk/data-classification) (classified as levels 0 and 1, respectively).
+    With Strato you are only allowed to work with public or internal information according to [AAU’s data classification model](https://www.security.aau.dk/data-classification){target="_blank} (classified as levels 0 and 1, respectively).

     If you would like to work with confidential or sensitive data (classified as levels 2 and 3), then we support another HPC platform called [UCloud](/ucloud/).